JasonEtco/jasonet.co/posts/on-spike-work.md

 date: '2021-12-27'
 ---

 Spike work is a tool I use to make meaningful progress on medium-sized projects, to be efficient with my time and get to the hard parts as quickly as possible.

+**Get a feature working with as little work as possible (but still correctly) in one branch.
+Then, move those changes into small, scoped pull requests to ship them iteratively.**

 In practice, it looks like this:

 1. Understand the feature proposal - this can mean reading the issue, talking to people, reading code to list out the integration points, or just getting a handle on what will need to change.
 We're not looking to enumerate the actual steps, just get a vague idea of what areas of the codebase you'll need to touch.
 1. Get it working - this is, of course, the meat of it.
 Start a new feature branch and _just go for it_.
 Doesn't matter if you create bugs.
 Don't bother writing tests.
 Don't worry about the code quality.
 The goal now is to just get it working.